Did you know that LGBTQ+ people experience barriers to accessing services?

 - Access to resources and practical support

-- A reduction in barriers that LGB&T people experience when accessing your service
+- A reduction in barriers that LGBTQ+ people experience when accessing your service

 - The right to display the Quality Mark logo on your e-mail signatures, website and other publicity materials

-For more information about the Lancashire LGBT Quality Mark, please click here to read our Quality Mark information leaflet.
+For more information about the Lancashire LGBT Quality Mark, please give us a call on our office number 07788 295521.

 Quality Mark FAQs

-The Lancashire LGBT Quality Mark helps service providers demonstrate to service users and also to staff and volunteers that the organisation has taken steps to improve their services for LGB&T people.
-This helps to reduce the barriers which LGB&T people often experience when accessing services.
+The Lancashire LGBT Quality Mark helps service providers demonstrate to service users and also to staff and volunteers that the organisation has taken steps to improve their services for LGBTQ+ people.
+This helps to reduce the barriers which LGBTQ+ people often experience when accessing services.

 This varies according to the size of the organisation and the influence/seniority of the employee leading on the process.
 For example, an organisation may need to make changes to key policies in order to satisfy the criteria for being awarded the Quality Mark, which in some large organisations, can take some time to be ratified.

 The assessment is not a test or an exam and organisations do not simply ‘pass’ or ‘fail’.
-If an organisation does not meet the essential criteria for the Quality Mark award, Lancashire LGBT will create a bespoke action plan to assist it in making the changes required to achieve the full award.
+If an organisation does not meet the essential criteria for the Quality Mark award, Lancashire LGBT will award the organisation “Working Towards” status and create a bespoke action plan to assist it in making the changes required to achieve the full award.